benstroud/canvassing/README.md

 ![GraphQL Subscription event through WebSocket](./readme_assets/graphql_sandbox_subscriptions.png)

-## Example REST requests
+### Example REST requests

+Using the Swagger UI, you can set the authorization token and then interact with the local development server.

-In addition to the Swagger UI, you may find it more convenient to use `curl`.
+In addition to the Swagger UI, you may find it convenient to use `curl`.
 Here are some examples:

 ```bash
 # Seed demo database